vlmhrd/vlmhrd/README.md

 ## VLADYSLAVA MYLOHRADOVA

 Welcome to my GitHub profile!
-My name is Vlada , Data Science enthusiast with a passion for solving complex problems and discovering insights from data.
+My name is Vladyslava, Data Science enthusiast with a passion for solving complex problems and discovering insights from data.
-I am constantly expanding my skills and knowledge and I am excited to share my journey with you through my project portfolio! 😊
+I am excited to share my portfolio with you!

 ## Check out my projects here